January 28, 2021

 States respectively, or to the people.”

-LAW BANS CALIFORNIA
+NEW STATE LAW BANS CALIFORNIA

 FROM COOPERATING WITH FEDS ON INDEFINITE